tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:MeasurementPolicy](https://rs.tdwg.org/bdqffdq/terms/MeasurementPolicy)
 - Preferred Label: Measurement Policy
-- Definition: A need concept that relates a UseCase to a set of supporting Measures.
+- Definition: A NeedConcept that relates a UseCase to a set of supporting Measures.
 - SubClass Of: MeasurementConcept; Policy
-- Comments: The MeasurementPolicy in bdqffdq is a data quality Needs level concept that describes how some Measurement relates to a UseCase.
-This relationship defines which measures are supported by a given UseCase.
+- Comments: The MeasurementPolicy in bdqffdq is a data quality Need layer concept (see Figure 3 in Veiga et al., 2017) that describes how some Measurement relates to a UseCase.
+This relationship defines which Measures are supported by a given UseCase.
 MP(u) = {me | me ⊂ ME ⋀ u ∈ U }
 - View in: [term-list](../list/bdqffdq/index.md#MeasurementPolicy)